 On Mother’s Day, we celebrate mom and all that she does for us.
-Growing up, mom was there to support us through life’s trials and tribulations, whether it’s taking care of us when we’re sick, helping us confront school bullies, or packing our school lunch and cooking dinner.
+Growing up, mom was there to support us through life’s trials and tribulations, whether it was taking care of us when we were sick, helping us confront school bullies, or packing our school lunch and cooking dinner.
 Whatever your mom has done for you, it’s only fair that on Mother’s Day, we return the favor by treating her to some good food to show just how much we appreciate her.

 To see what we’ve done in previous years, check out Show Mom Some Love with These Plant-Based Mother’s Day Brunch Recipes and 20 Special Mother’s Day Recipes.
 Then, get ready because this year, we have 15 plant-based recipes for breakfast (or brunch), lunch, and dessert to help you celebrate mom and all that she’s done for you.

 This Grilled Asparagus and Smoked Tofu Benedict by Rebekah Waters is everything that you would expect from this classic brunch dish and more.
-The smokey tofu and grilled asparagus provide a perfect foundation upon which a luxurious, creamy, dairy-free hollandaise sauce is poured over.
+The smokey tofu and grilled asparagus provide a perfect foundation upon which a luxurious, creamy, dairy-free hollandaise sauce is poured.

 Blended bananas are the perfect substitute for the traditional egg in Nikki Haney‘s decadent Strawberry Pecan Stuffed French Toast recipe.
 A regular loaf of bread works great, or you can try slicing up a mini baguette for fun, bite-size toasts.
 This sweet breakfast is decorated with maple syrup and additional fresh strawberries, but a simple sprinkle of confectioners’ sugar or even an additional spoonful of the strawberry filling would both make excellent toppings.